HiC-inspector/HiC-inspector/README.md

 * Once you don't need to run it for a while, you can stop the container:
   * <code>docker stop myhic</code>

-* Note: fetchChromSizes and oligoMatch are also provided another Docker image for convenience.
+* Note: fetchChromSizes and oligoMatch are also provided [in another Docker image](https://hub.docker.com/r/biocorecrg/hic-inspector-kentutils) for convenience.
   * <code>docker run biocorecrg/hic-inspector-kentutils fetchChromSizes hg19 > chromsizes.hg19</code>
   * <code>docker run -v /path/of/files:/share biocorecrg/hic-inspector-kentutils cd /share; oligoMatch hindIII.fa hg19.2bit hindIII.hg19.bed</code>
   * You may want to edit resulting file (e. g. removing what is not a chromosome in chromosome files) and place them in /utils/hg19 (or equivalent assembly name)